Africa EENI Global Business School

 2. N'Djamena-Djibouti Trans-African Highway

-More information: Business in Djibouti, at EENI Training Portal.
+More information: Trade and Business in Djibouti, at EENI Global Business School.

 1. Djiboutian population: 0.9 million people